 The CCDM's flagship annual event is the International Conference on Disaster Medicine and Hurricane Resiliency.
 The first CCDM conference was held in March 2019.
-Upcoming in March 2020 is the second annual international conference, to be held March 26-29, 2020 on the campus of American University of the Caribbean School of Medicine.
-This conference will gather professionals from around the world to share insights and expertise on preparing for and managing disasters, building disaster management capacity in the workforce, and educating and training in the health professions.
+This conference gathers professionals from around the world to share insights and expertise on preparing for and managing disasters, building disaster management capacity in the workforce, and educating and training in the health professions.

 In March 2019, we held our inaugural Continuing Medical Education conference on the AUC campus in Sint Maarten.
 Over 280 professionals representing every corner of disaster medicine and emergency management attended.
 View the Conference Summary to learn more about the event and sessions.

 What Does the Caribbean Center for Disaster Medicine Do?